Alien-Worlds/the-lore/README.md

 The forge also boasted an impressive pneumatic-driven air hammer, worth the price of a small starship.
 The cost was justified by its electromagnetic dampers and a trillium-powered drive core.
 All of this equipment was housed in an airtight facility beneath the ocean, serviced by a unique ocean surge tidal generator; the entire operation performed silently to avoid detection.

-The whole structure was bankrolled, constructed, and operated by just one Altan—or rather, a group of the same man.
+The whole structure was bankrolled, constructed, and operated by just one Altan-or rather, a group of the same man.
 Dr. Martin Abbey, resurrected after faking his death back in Alta Prime, he had immediately gone into damage control and activated his extensive clone reserves.
 Many clones died in the effort to get the original Altan off-planet, but the sacrifice was deemed necessary.

 Martin didn't do anything halfway.
 To lay low after his faked death, he sought out a remote group of famed Altans known as Greys.
 This group, notorious for their splicing skills, included the highest-ranking members called Forgemasters, who specialized in bio-weapons and waxon blades.
 These Greys were fiercely protective of their craft, hidden away in the mountains of Eyeke.
 They showed Dr. Martin Abbey how everything worked, seeing his Altan rank and credentials but not perceiving him as a threat, assuming he wasn't strong enough to wield a hammer.
 Their carelessness in sharing knowledge would be their downfall.